MicrosoftDocs/cpp-docs.tr-tr/docs/mfc/reference/message-map-macros-mfc.md

  **Başlık:** afxmsg_.h

 ## <a name="on_olecmd"></a>  ON_OLECMD
-Komut gönderme arabirimi aracılığıyla komutları yönlendirir `IOleCommandTarget`.
+Komutlar komut gönderme arabirimi aracılığıyla yönlendiren `IOleCommandTarget`.

 ### <a name="syntax"></a>Sözdizimi